maratNeSlaiv/license_plate_reader_kyrgyzstani/README.md

-Project to read most of the license plates driving in Kyrgyzstan
+Reader to the most of the license plates for cars driving in Kyrgyzstan

 * Download the repo
 * Install the dependencies